 Protein per bar: 16–19 grams

 Built bars are a good high-protein, low-calorie snack between meals, says Hawksworth.
-They offer a wide variety of tempting flavors to choose from — everything from raspberry cheesecake to banana cream pie.
-And bars ranging from 130–180 calories each.
+They offer a wide variety of tempting flavors to choose from — everything from raspberry to molten lava cake.
+And bars range from 130–180 calories each.

 Protein per bar: 20 grams